 Laboratory experience accompanying CHE 214.

-Corequisites: Registration in CHE 214 is required.
-Offered: Spring, Occasionally summer.
+Corequisites: Concurrent registration in CHE 214 is required.
+Offered: Fall, Spring, Occasionally summer.

 CHE 224 • Organic Chemistry I 3 Credits